 Backpacking, bird-watching, and trekking across 100 miles of moderate to difficult hiking trails, is a favorite pastime in the Talladega National Forest, located in eastern Alabama.
 For the avid hiking adventurist, the quest begins at Piedmont and meanders southward below Talladega.
 Venturing off the main trail are side hiking outlets in the Cheaha Wilderness, home of Alabama’s highest mountain peak and Cheaha State Park.
 The Pinhoti Trail diverges from mountain grandeurs to lush valleys hovering beneath the rugged pine and hardwood forests, filled with shady hollows and gorgeous mountainous streams.
 For the hiker, a view of quail, squirrel, turkey, and white-tailed deer are avenues of excitement!

 Talladega Scenic Drive

 Escape the hustle and bustle of life and take-in the fall foliage in the Talladega Scenic Drive.
 The 50-minute journey on paved highway at 2,000 feet spotlights panoramic ranges of the Appalachian Mountains.
 We suggest mid-September to November for the viewing of lovely fall leaves or April to June for the new buds and fresh spring glory.
 Restrooms are located at Cheaha State Park.
-Other spotlights in this area are Coleman Lake Campground or Pine Glen; and adventure begins at Lake Chinnabee with camping and hiking trails.
+Other spotlights in this area are Coleman Lake Campground or Pine Glen; and adventure begins at Lake Chinnabee with hiking trails.
 Fishing abounds at Highrock, Liberty Hill, Morgan and Sweetwater Lakes.
 Or slip into the historical at the Shoal Creek Church, Cole Cemetery, or horse-back ride along the Warden Station trails.